ssbc/epidemic-broadcast-trees/README.md

 example.

 TODO:
- - describe how the clocks are synced and what can be skipped

-   when peers connect, the server (that received the request) is expected to send vector clock (notes) first.

  - is there a way to reset a remote clock?
 In the case where one nukes they local db and needs to resync.